 Beware of the five-year liability clause

 Transferred UK pension funds remain taxable by HMRC for five full tax years.
-QROPS providers will be required by HMRC to report income payments to anyone who originally qualified for an exemption and after that moves to a country outside the EEA.
+HMRC will require QROPS providers to report income payments to anyone who originally qualified for an exemption and, after that, moves to a country outside the EEA.
 In such a scenario, individuals would face a 25% tax bill on the initial transferred value.

 If you decide to retire to France or elsewhere abroad, it is necessary to explore all avenues to minimise tax liabilities.
 For those unsure of their future movements, it may be best to consider the transfer of your pension to an International SIPP.

 International SIPP vs. QROPS

-Both International SIPPs and QROPS have similar characteristics allowing the individual a more flexible approach to the management of their existing UK pensions.
+Both International SIPPs and QROPS have similar characteristics allowing the individual a more flexible approach to managing their existing UK pensions.
 In terms of suitability, a QROPS is generally more appropriate for those with larger pension pots.
 A QROPS can help protect against future tax liabilities for those nearing the UK Lifetime Allowance (currently £1 million).

 In contrast, an International SIPP is the preferred option for those with smaller pension pots or anyone resident outside of the EEA who wishes to transfer their UK pension overseas and avoid the overseas transfer tax highlighted above.